A global team of content creators

 Fancy a deeper dive?
 Grammar can be divisive.
 It splits camps into the haves and have-nots, and leaves some feeling like a deeper understanding is out of reach.
 But the right resources can level the playing field.
 Our Grammar Guide for Busy People is a resource you’ll return to time and time again and one that covers a lot of bases.

-3. Be guided by a content style guide
+3. Use a content style guide for consistency

 Many organizations follow academic style guides, but enterprises should follow their own personalized content style guide.
 A set of company guidelines that explain and demonstrate how content should be created, whether it’s in English or other languages.